AssistNow User Guide

 Position parameters (lat, lon, alt and pacc)

-The position parameters (lat, lon, alt and pacc) are optional and are used by the server for two purposes:
+The position parameters (lat, lon, alt and pacc) are optional and are used for two purposes:

 1) If the filteronpos parameter is provided, the server determines the currently visible satellites at the user position, and only sends the ephemeris data of those satellites that should be in view at the location of the user.
 This reduces bandwidth requirements.
 In this case, the “pacc” value is taken into account, meaning that the server returns all SVs visible in the given uncertainty region.

+2) For better performance the host should submit the position information in the GNSS receiver according to the message format UBX-MGA-INI-POS_LLH or UBX-MGA-INI-POS_XYZ (see The GNSS Interface specification [1]).
+According to the position accuracy provided the GNSS can decide the best strategy to minimize the Time-To-First-Fix.
 For example, if the position is accurate to 100 km or better, the u-blox receiver chooses to go for a more optimistic startup strategy.
 This results in quicker startup time.
-The receiver decides which strategy to choose, depending on the “pacc” parameter.
 If the submitted user position is less accurate than what is specified with the “pacc” parameter, then the user experiences prolonged or even failed start-ups.

 Time parameters (tacc and latency)